NitschkeM/event-application/README.md

 # event-application

-Application for finding freinds with common interessts in real life.
+Application for finding friends with common interessts in real life.